 Neutral colour palette

-Neutral colours are the key to a timeless kitchen design.
-White or light-coloured paint will keep your kitchen looking fresh and new for longer.
-On the other hand, darker colours tend to go out of style and show wear and tear sooner.
+Neutral colours are essential to a timeless kitchen design.
+White or light-coloured paint will keep your kitchen looking fresh for longer and pairs well with just about any decor style.
+This lets you change up the look and feel of your kitchen more frequently, without needing to repaint each time you do it.
 Similarly, natural materials like wood are always in style and will stand the test of time.

 Your choice of kitchen appliances is just as important as any other element in your kitchen design.
 For a timeless look, avoid fridges, microwaves and toasters in playful colours and styles.

 Lighting is not only essential in the kitchen for practical purposes, it’s also a way to create atmosphere and add style.
 If you want timeless kitchen lighting, avoid chandeliers, which can look rustic, or pendants, which can look industrial.